temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ```

 The code imports the `TASK_QUEUE_NAME` constant along with all of the Activities in the `src/activities.ts` file.
-It then defines an async function named `run` which creates and runs a Worker.
+It then defines an async function named `run` that creates and runs a Worker.
 The Worker takes a configuration object that specifies a  `workflowsPath` (the location of your Workflow file), your Activity functions, and the name of the Task Queue.

-In this case your Worker will run your Workflow and your two Activities, but there are cases where you could configure a Worker to run Activities, and another Worker to run the Workflows.
+In this case your Worker will run your Workflow and your two Activities, but there are cases where you could configure one Worker to run Activities, and another Worker to run the Workflows.

 Now you will use an `npm` script to start your Worker with Nodemon.
 Nodemon automatically reloads whenever it detects changes in your file, hence the command name `start.watch`.
 Be sure you have started the local Temporal Service and execute the following command to start your Worker: